ThomasMortell/studybuddy/README.md

 # Study Buddy
-Study Buddy is the next generation of student communication web service that connects millions of students to the INTERNET.
+Study Buddy a web application that enables students to find fellow studets to study with.

 ## Prerequisites